Writ of Retrieval

 If a person is unable to enter a residence or former residence to retrieve property belonging to the person or the person's dependent because the current occupant is denying the person entry, the person may apply to the Justice Court for an order authorizing the person to enter the residence, accompanied by a peace officer, to retrieve specific items of personal property according to the Texas Property Code Section 24A.002.

-The applicant, under oath, must certify that the applicant or the applicant's minor dependent requires personal items located in the residence that is only of the following types:
+The applicant, under oath must certify they are not parties to a pending/finalized divorce or annulment and that the applicant or the applicant's minor dependent requires personal items located in the residence that are only of the following types:

-- checks, bank info or credit cards in the name of the applicant
+- checks, bank cards or credit cards in the same name as the applicant;

 - personal identification documents

-- assistance or service animals used by applicant or their dependents
+- assistance or service animals used by the applicant or their dependent and defined as "canine"

-- applicants’ tools, equipment, books, and apparatus used for applicant’s trade or profession
+- tools, equipment, books, and apparatus used by the applicant in their trade or profession

-To search the Justice Court Precinct, please visit Tarrant County Comprehensive Address Information Directory.
+To search the Justice Court Precinct for your case, please visit Tarrant County Comprehensive Address Information Directory.